wletsou/bioinformatics/_pages/week3.md

 and see if the OR estimates agree with the values <kbd>exp(beta)</kbd> you previously assigned.

 Finally, we're going to make a QQ (quantile-quantile) plot to see if the observed association p-values depart from expectation.
 If we have one-hundred p-values, we have one-hundred empirical quantiles, with the \\(i\\)<sup>th</sup> largest greater than or equal to \\(i\\)% of the other p-values; these are the expected quantiles.
 The observed quantiles are the observed p-values in sorted order, representing the probability that a score statistic is greater or equal to \\(100p\\)% of other score statistics.
 Instead of plotting on the nominal scale, we negative-log10 transform each value.
 Departure from expectation is indicated by deparature of the observed statistics from a line though the first and third quantiles.
-We can generate such a plot by doing
+We can generate such a plot by

 ```
 qqplot(sort(-log10((1:length(assoc$Score.pval))/length(assoc$Score.pval))),sort(-log10(assoc$Score.pval)),xlab = "Expected −log10(p)",ylab = "Observed −log10(p)",pch = 19)